-They hasted to Glasgow, fixteen miles, fearing the prisoners had been taken from them, which many of the Lord's zealous people would willingly have ventured their ALL, to have delivered their brethren drawn unto death, "and those that are ready to be slain," Prov. xxiv.
-11. &c.
-But their taking being so surprising, and their march so hasty, that they could not be convened when they came near the city, they turned him upon the horse, and led him backward; which made many to weep to see their old minister in that posture, he being for fome years fettled minister in the Barony kirk; and some wicked to rejoice.
-When they came tothe tolbooth, they halted until the magistrates came to receive them.
-John Nisbet, Bishop Paterson of Glasgow's factor, looking over the stair, out of his great wickedness, merrily said, Mr. Cargill, (three times over in sport) In effect, will you not give us one word more?
-This he faid, because Mr. Cargill, in. public, fometimes faid, In effect we will fay that one word, or, I have one word more to fay.
-Mr. Cargill looked to him, and with concernedness, faid, Wicked poor man, why do ye mock?
-Ere you die, you will desire one word, and will not get it.
-Shortly thereafter, he was struck dumb, his tongue fwelling in his mouth.
-Robert Goodwin and John Hodge, two Glasgow nien, who were witnesses to this, and went to visit him lying in that case, told me this when in prison, in the years 1684 and 85, in the Canongate of Edinburgh, Robert Goodwin defired him to write what stopt him from speaking, and if he had a great defire to speak.
+They hasted to Glasgow, sixteen miles, fearing the prisoners had been taken from them, which many of the Lord's zealous people would willingly have ventured their All to have delivered their brethren drawn unto death, and those that are ready to be slain.
+Prov. xxiv.
+11. Gr.
+But their taking being so surprising, and their march fo hasty, that they could not be conveened when they came near the city, they turned him upon the horse; and led him backward; which made many to weep to fee their old minister in that posture. he being for some years settled minister in the Barony kirk; and some wicked to rejoice.
+When they came to the tolbooth they halted until the magistrates came to receive them.
+John Nisbet, Bishop Paterson of Glasgow's factor, looking over the stair, out of his great wickedness merrily said, Mr. Cargill, (three times over in sport) In effect, will you not give us one word more?
+This he faid because Mr. Cargill in public fometimes faid, In effect we will fay that one word, or, I have one word more to fay.
+Mr. Cargill looked to him, and with concernedness faid, Wicked poor man, why do ye mock?
+Ere you die, you will defire one word, and will not get it.
+Shortly thereafter he was struck dumb, his tongue fwelling in his mouth.
+Robert Goodwin and John Hodge, two Glasgow men, who were witnesses to this, and went to visit him lying in that case, told me this when in prison, in the years 1684 and 85, in the Canongate of Edinburgh, Robert Goodwin desired him to write what stopt him from speaking, and if he had a great defire to fpeak.
 He wrote!
-"That it was a just judgment from the Lord, and the fayings of the minister verified upon him, for his macking of him; and if he had the whole world, he would give it for the use of his tongue again: But that he never got.
+"That it was a just judgement from the Lord, and the fayings of the minister verified upon him, for his mocking of him; and if he had the whole world, he would give it for the use of his tongue again:" But that he never got.